PlumpMath/node-uvccam/README.md

-# node-raspicam
+# node-uvccam

-A Node.js-based controller module for the Raspberry Pi camera.
+A Node.js-based controller module for webcams, based off of troyth's node-raspicam.

 _Note_: This should work well for photo and timelapse, video has yet to be tested but may work as well.

 ## To Install

-	npm install raspicam
+	npm install uvccam

 ## To Use

-Require raspicam in your node app, then used the exposed constructor to create a RaspiCam object that you can use to take photos, start a timelapse, or record video.
+Require uvccam in your node app, then used the exposed constructor to create a UvcCam object that you can use to take photos, start a timelapse, or record video.

-	var RaspiCam = require("raspicam");
+	var UvcCam = require("uvccam");

-	var camera = new RaspiCam({ opts });
+	var camera = new UvcCam({ opts });

 	//to take a snapshot, start a timelapse or video recording camera.start( );